-Firstly, go through their art when they bring it home, and sort through it with them so that they can decide which ones to keep and which ones are their favourites.
+Firstly, go through your kid’s art when they bring it home, and sort through it with them so that they can decide which ones to keep and which ones are their favourites.
 Ask them to describe their work and write the description on the back of it, with the date.
 EVERY time they bring it home you say?
 Believe me, it will make life a lot easier in the long run if you do.
 Their art can then be displayed or stored.

 String – attach long coloured string on the wall with small nails and attach coloured clothes pegs to it.
 The pegs can display their art which can change regularly.
 Alternatively, use pretty ribbon or strong sewing elastic.